Assessing Vulnerability in Smart Contracts: The Role of Code Complexity Metrics in Security Analysis: Experimental Setup

 In this formula, 'n' represents the number of observations, and 'sum' represents the sum of squared differences.
 The formula calculates the sum of squared differences between the ranks of corresponding observations for the two variables.
 It then divides this sum by a scaling factor to obtain the Spearman correlation coefficient ($\rho$).
 The coefficient ranges between -1 and 1, where values close to 1 indicate a strong positive monotonic relationship, values close to -1 indicate a strong negative monotonic relationship and values close to 0 indicate a weak or no monotonic relationship. \\ In statistical analysis, the significance of a correlation is commonly evaluated using a p-value, which represents the probability of observing a correlation by chance.
 A smaller p-value indicates a higher level of confidence in the significance of the correlation.
 The threshold commonly used to determine statistical significance is 0.05, which corresponds to a 95\% confidence level.
 If the p-value is less than or equal to 0.05, it is considered statistically significant, indicating that the observed correlation is unlikely to occur by chance~\cite{cohen2013statistical}

-\textbf{Paired T-test:} A paired t-test, also known as a dependent t-test or a matched-pairs t-test, is a statistical hypothesis test used to compare the means of two related groups~\cite{moore2007basic}.
-It is designed for situations where you have two sets of measurements on the same subjects or items, and the values in each set are paired together.
-The pairing can occur because the measurements are taken from the same individual or item under different conditions or at different time points.
+\textbf{Mann-Whitney U Test:} Since software complexity metrics often follow a non-normal distribution, we employed the Mann-Whitney U test~\cite{mann1947test} (also known as the Wilcoxon rank-sum test).
+This non-parametric test allows us to assess whether the distribution of metric values in vulnerable contracts differs significantly from that of neutral contracts, without assuming a normal distribution or equal sample sizes.

-The paired t-test is used to determine if there is a significant difference between the means of the two sets of paired data.
-The assumption behind this test is that the differences between the paired data points are normally distributed.
+In this test, if the p-value is smaller than the chosen significance level (in our case 0.05), you reject the null hypothesis and conclude that there is a significant difference between the distributions of the two independent groups~\cite{moore2007basic}.

-In this test, If the p-value is smaller than the chosen significance level (in our case 0.05), you reject the null hypothesis and conclude that there is a significant difference between the means of the two paired groups~\cite{moore2007basic}.
+To quantify the magnitude of the differences between vulnerable and neutral contracts, we calculated Cliff's Delta ($\delta$)~\cite{MeisselYao2024CliffsDelta}.
+This non-parametric effect size measure estimates the probability that a value from the vulnerable group is strictly greater than a value from the neutral group, minus the reverse probability.
+We interpret the effect sizes using the thresholds defined by Romano et al.~\cite{romano2006appr}: negligible ($|\delta| < 0.147$), small ($0.147 \le |\delta| < 0.33$), medium ($0.33 \le |\delta| < 0.474$), and large ($|\delta| \ge 0.474$).

 \textbf{Confidence Interval:} The primary objective of computing a statistic from a random sample is to approximate the mean of the entire population.
 However, the accuracy of this approximation is always a concern.
 To address this issue, a confidence interval is employed, which provides a range of values likely to contain the true population parameter of interest.
 The confidence level for the interval is chosen by the specialist, typically set at 95\%.
 This means that if the population is sampled multiple times, the resulting interval estimates will encompass the true population parameter in approximately 95\% of cases~\cite{moore2007basic}.
 The confidence interval provides a valuable tool to gauge the reliability and precision of the sample statistic in estimating the characteristics of the entire population.